Lewisham Council Homepage Skip navigation

 Downderry Road to Moorside Road

-The woodland is at its broadest here, up to 40 metres wide, and has an excellent structure.
-Pedunculate oak is the dominant canopy tree, with frequent hornbeam, some of the which appear to have been coppiced at some time in the past.
-A few ashes and field maples are also present, and one or two limes and beech have been planted near the entrances.
+Pedunculate oak is the dominant canopy tree, with frequent hornbeam.
+A few ashes and field maples, and some limes and beech have been planted near the entrances.
 Two wild service-trees are very good indicators that this is ancient woodland.

 A dense shrub layer contains hawthorn, Midland hawthorn, crab apple, elder, wild cherry, holly, hazel and blackthorn, as well as a few clumps of snowberry, presumably bird-sown from nearby gardens.
 Snowberry can be very invasive, and may need controlling in the not-too-distant future.